PPM 8-11, Evaluation of Faculty Members

 Candidates applying for consideration for early tenure and early promotion to the rank of associate professor may do so during their fourth or fifth probationary years.
 This will be a full review process and shall include evaluation by the dean and ranking tenure evaluation committees at the levels of the department and the college.
 At their sole discretion, the provost may review and make separate recommendations for or against a candidate's tenure, or evaluation of a candidate's progress toward tenure.
 An exception is that, in the event that there is a conflict among recommendations from the dean, the College Ranking Tenure Evaluation Committee, and the Department Ranking Tenure Evaluation Committee, the Provost must make a separate recommendation.
 Furthermore, after the Department Ranking Tenure Evaluation Committee, the College Ranking Tenure Evaluation Committee, and the dean have completed their respective reviews, the candidate may request an additional review by the University Ranking Tenure Evaluation Committee.

-Each level of review will make a decision about granting early promotion, with the final decision resting at the provost's level.
+Each level of review will make a decision about granting early promotion, with the final recommendation resting at the Provost's level.
 Early promotion cases move forward from one review level to the next in the usual course, even when the recommendation at a particular review level is negative.
 Successful early promotion cases remain possible despite negative recommendations by earlier reviewers.
+Upon receipt of the recommendation from the Provost, the President may make any reviews the President deems appropriate.
+The President shall consult with the Board of Trustees before the President approves an award of tenure.
+The President’s decision is final.

 6.3 Criteria for Granting Early Tenure and Early Promotion